 If you are looking at headphones for mixing there are some great choices out there.
 Below are some other headphones to explore.

-The K371 from AKG is another popular pair of closed-back headphones.
-It offers a fairly balanced sound profile making it a good choice for mixing.
+The K553 MKII from AKG is another popular pair of closed-back headphones.
+It offers an exceptional soundstage and a sound profile ideally suited for some studio tasks like monitoring and recording.

 - Precise mid-range delivery that is clear and concise.